What's the latest version?

 I have no idea.
 I told them about the upcoming release of this program about a month prior to releasing it, but haven't as yet heard anything from them about it.
 So until I specifically hear otherwise, I'm considering them as "not actively disapproving" -- in other words, they don't actually approve of it, but they don't care enough to make an issue out of it.
 Or possibly that they like the idea but can't officially endorse it for legal reasons.
 Either way, it's much the same thing.

 I don't foresee any real problems with this -- after all, I'm not trying to profit from it, and if it catches on then it gives people one more reason to go buy an Action Replay MAX and/or MAX Drive, if they haven't already -- but you never know.
-Some companies (or their lawyers) get snooty, and I don't know whether Datel is one of those or not :-) Besides, the PS2 is nearly EOL anyway.
+Some companies (or their lawyers) get snooty, and I don't know whether Datel is one of those or not :-)

 Website copyright © 2002-08 by Mirality Systems.